uva-slpl/nlp2/_posts/2017-05-29-project3-vae.markdown

 3. [VAE with categorical loss](https://github.com/uva-slpl/nlp2/blob/gh-pages/resources/project_neuralibm/vae.ipynb)

-Lastly, if you don't have much experience with TensorFlow yet, you might want to take a look at https://www.tensorflow.org/get_started/mnist/mechanics .
+Lastly, if you don't have much experience with TensorFlow yet, you might want to take a look at [TF mechanics](https://www.tensorflow.org/get_started/mnist/mechanics).

 Best,